Creed snatches Truck Series title from teammate in overtime

 “I pride myself on my restarts.
 We just needed a good restart right there,” Creed said.
 “I just went as hard as I could.
 I knew if I did, I’d have a shot.”

-GMR Racing had Creed, Moffitt and rookie Zane Smith all in the four-driver finale and Creed helped Chevrolet open championship weekend with its first trophy.
+GMS Racing had Creed, Moffitt and rookie Zane Smith all in the four-driver finale and Creed helped Chevrolet open championship weekend with its first trophy.
 After being locked out of the Cup Series championship round since 2016, Chevy has strong contenders this year in all three of NASCAR’s national series.
 Chase Elliott races Sunday for the Cup.

 The race was atypically clean for the rowdy Truck Series, which has been a demolition derby during the playoffs.
 But the finale was trouble-free until Dawson Cram was spun to bring out the late caution and force extra laps.